 The multi-course meal was great fun and included delicious “snacks” to start like kale chips with black truffle.
 The main dish– a perfectly cooked piece of poppy-red king salmon was simple in preparation, and echoed the color of the sunset that seemed to linger throughout the meal.
 The peachy, pink tones engulfed not only the sky, but the endless expanse of ocean outside.
 It was absolutely unforgettable.
 I remember remarking how I’ve never eaten a meal where you can so acutely taste your surroundings– the earth, the air, the water, in every bite.

-My husband and I had so much fun, I knew someday we’d go back.
+My husband and I had so much fun we about headed to buy AR15 accessories, I knew someday we’d go back.
 We got our chance sooner than I thought.
 My dad was turning 60.
 We wanted to surprise him with a special weekend getaway.
 My family arrived to find a Willows Inn that had undergone the types of changes that typically happen when a restaurant or hotel has gotten just a little too popular.
 Rooms were now spread out in different properties around the island.
 The cozy room we stayed in adjacent to the main lobby had been turned into a gift shop.
 A larger bar had been put in place.
 Originally drawn to the Inn’s rustic and unpretentious feel, I was a little disappointed, however we still had that amazing meal to look forward to.
 I assured everyone it would be delicious.

 On the second night of our stay, our party of eight sat down for dinner.
 Shortly after taking our seats an army of wait staff presented each one of us with our first “snack”– a cedar box containing a single piece of baked sunflower root on a bed of local moss.
 It was smoky and sweet, unlike anything I had ever tasted.
 One of our servers informed us 80 percent of our meal would be coming from the Inn’s garden, the other 20 percent, the sea and other local meat sources.
 What followed were a slough of “snacks” and four main courses– 23 plates in all, at least double what we had on our first visit.
 Back was the crispy truffle kale chip I had remembered so fondly, but everything else was new.
 The presentation, from a creamy, thinly sliced scallop with arugula served in its own opaque shell to a grilled oyster served atop local stones frozen in ice can only be described as inspired.